JosiahOnline/project1/_posts/2017-6-24-Content_Is_King.md

 layout: post
 title: Why content is King
 description: How today's businesses use website, social media and blog to show their expertise!
 metaname: OnlineBah!
-Your solution for Web Development in Sandakan, Sabah.
+Your solution for Web Design in Sandakan, Sabah.
 metadescription: How do you show your expertise before your customer approach you?
 alt: Web Developer as Freelancer
 image: assets/images/blog1.jpg